lesterchan/wp-postratings/README.md

 * NEW: Added 'wp_postratings_display_comment_author_ratings' filter
 * FIXED: Move wp_postratings_image_extension filter to init()
 * FIXED: Show headline, datePublished and image despite there is no ratings
+* FIXED: Show post without ratings as well when sorting is done in URL.
+Props @talljosh.

 ### Version 1.82
 * NEW: Added 'wp_postratings_image_extension' filter